The Playmaker

 On the bottom floor is House Bar.
 Set just above street level and in prime waterfront position, it's the most approachable of the three outlets.
 Serving tap beer, cocktails and wine, it's all bar service and can get four- or five-deep on a busy night.

-It's aimed at, and well suited to, after-work drinkers with a mix of high communal tables and stools and some lower tables – though the design is fairly neutral.
+It's aimed at, and well suited to, after-work drinkers with a mix of high communal tables, stools, and some lower tables, though the design is fairly neutral.

-The menu hero here is Japanese-stye pub food, well suited to a late lunch offering on a sunny Friday.
+The menu hero here is Japanese-stye pub food, well suited to a late lunch on a sunny Friday.
 Start light with steamed edamame or Sydney rock oysters, or get hot and heavy with chicken wings and miso hot sauce.
-Choose your own main adventure with a rice bowl (pick the protein and sauce, the rest is universal) or step it up a notch with some supremely delish burgers (crispy chicken cheeseburger to pumpkin and coriander katsu and more) served with chips.
+Choose your main adventure with a rice bowl (pick the protein and sauce, the rest is universal) or step it up with some supremely delish burgers (crispy chicken cheeseburger or pumpkin and coriander katsu) served with chips.
 Wash it down with a sip from the wine list or any classic cocktail you can remember the name of.

 What's the deal?
 The most approachable level.
 Bar service.
 Japanese pub food and classic cocktails.